Social Justice Ministries

 “Lunch Bag” Ministry

 Fairmont has a “Lunch Bag” ministry.
 We keep the fixin’s for a bag lunch and hand them out to those asking for food.
+Lunch Bags are distributed on Tuesdays and Thursdays from 11:00 AM to 1:00 PM.
 Food donations are welcome.
 Suggested donations : pop top tuna, other canned meat, fruit cups, juice boxes, other foods that don’t need to be heated.

 Ongoing Service Opportunities